 Employee Name: Date of Training: Check the correct answer True False 1.
-All public health per emotional abuse, or s ersonnel are mandated to report suspected child abuse, neglect, sexual abuse.
+All public health po emotional abuse, or s ersonnel are mandated to report suspected child abuse, neglect, sexual abuse.
 2. Physical abuse is the most common type of child abuse.
 3. Children do not se xually abuse other children.
-4. The majority of chi ild deaths due to child abuse are among ages 0-4 years. access to the child in ted child abuse are made to DFCS or, if the suspected abuser had his or her role as an employee or volunteer for a hospital, school, ilar facility, to the person in charge of such hospital, school, social 6.
-In order to make a proof that a child is b report of suspected child abuse, a mandated reporter must have eing harmed.
-7. Abused children a re most often abused by their biological parents. onsult the DHD prior to submitting a report to DFCS as long as the 24 hours of initial suspicion of child abuse.
-9. The name of the p erson who reports child abuse will be given to the family.
-10. Once suspected hours. child abuse has been observed it must be reported within 72 11.
-The purpose of re eporting suspected child abuse is to punish the parents. information about child abuse the mandated reporter should get ssible before making a report.
-13. There is no pur suspected child abus nishment in the law for mandated reporters who do not report se. of a child without a chas reasonable cau is treating a child may take or retain temporary protective custody court order or consent of the parent or guardian, if the physician se to believe the child is in a circumstance or condition that nt danger to the child's health or life or as a result of suspected
+4. The majority of chi ld deaths due to child abuse are among ages 0-4 years. access to the child in 5.
+Reports of suspected child abuse are made to DFCS or, if the suspected abuser had access to the child in his or her role as an employee or volunteer for a hospital, school, social agency, or similar facility, to the person in charge of such hospital, school, social agency, or facility.
+6. In order to make a proof that a child is b report of suspected child abuse, a mandated reporter must have eing harmed.
+7. Abused children a re most often abused by their biological parents.
+8. Employees may consult the DHD prior to submitting a report to DFCS as long as the report is made within 24 hours of initial suspicion of child abuse.
+9. The name of the person who reports child abuse will be given to the family.
+10. Once suspected child abuse has been observed it must be reported within 72 hours.
+11. The purpose of reporting suspected child abuse is to punish the parents.
+12. If a child reveals information about child abuse the mandated reporter should get as much detail as possible before making a report.
+13. There is no pur suspected child abus hishment in the law for mandated reporters who do not report se.
+14. A physician who is treating a child may take or retain temporary protective custody of a child without a court order or consent of the parent or guardian, if the physician has reasonable cause to believe the child is in a circumstance or condition that presents an imminent danger to the child's health or life or as a result of suspected abuse or neglect.